yamini-nlp/llm-reliability-lab/README.md

 | Chain-of-Thought | 2 | 0 | 0 | 2 |

 **Key observations:**
-- Chain-of-thought prompting eliminates fabricated and overconfident failures at this benchmark scale
+- Chain-of-thought eliminates fabricated and overconfident failures entirely at this benchmark scale
 - Structured prompting removes overconfident responses but does not improve factual recall
 - Hard-difficulty items (multi-hop clinical reasoning) show ~50% accuracy — the primary failure mode across all models
-- Consistency score (1 − hallucination rate) ranges from 0.70 to 0.90 across all conditions
+- Consistency score (1 − hallucination rate) ranges from 0.70 to 0.90 across all tested conditions

 ---

-## Limitations
+## ⚠️ Limitations

-- **Scoring heuristic:** keyword match ratio is an approximation — semantically correct responses worded differently may be penalised
+- **Scoring heuristic:** keyword match ratio may penalise semantically correct responses worded differently from the ground truth
 - **Small benchmark:** 20 QA samples limit statistical significance; results are directionally informative, not definitive
 - **No persistence:** experiment results are session-scoped and not saved across browser sessions
 - **Client-side API key:** Groq key is exposed via `NEXT_PUBLIC_` — not suitable for production without a server-side proxy